Nderi12/php-background-job-processer/README.md

 4. **Security Settings**: Configure any required security tokens, such as GitHub tokens, in the job configuration modal.
 These are stored securely in the session and are required only for authenticated jobs.

 ## Usage
+The custom background job running script is located in the `scripts` folder in the root of the Laravel project directory.
+This JobRunner script is used to manage and execute background jobs from the laravel application in the background.

 ### Running Background Jobs